Ctrl + O: The Most Underrated Command in Vim

 Vim automatically tracks cursor movements in what's called the jump list.

-TLDR: If you're not already using CTRL + o in Vim/Neovim, start now!
-Your future self will thank you.
+TLDR: If you're not already using CTRL + o in Vim/Neovim, then go head and try it now!

 Back to Blog Posts